Chinese Carved Bamboo Statue

 rare carving of the Star God of Longevity.
 In Buddhism he is known as Pindola

 the Bharadvaja Arhat.
-The Qing statue is exquisitely rendered from a close-grained
+This Qing statue is exquisitely rendered from a close-grained

-bamboo, with a mellow red-gold stain surface, high-handed polishing smooth to
+bamboo, with a aged red-gold stain surface, high-handed polishing smooth to a

-a shine over time.
-Carved with assurance and warmth, the Taoist deity is laughing
+shine over time.
+Carved with assurance and Ming style simplicity, the Taoist deity

-joyously, holding a longevity peach and riding on a stag.
-According to legend,
+is laughing joyously, holding a longevity peach and riding on a stag.
+According

-the South Pole Star God was carried in his mother's womb for ten years in the
+to legend, the South Pole Star God was carried in his mother's womb for ten years

 a crown prince who refused to be made a king and left worldly life to devoting